 - We are registered as a safe place for vulnerable people.

 - We sell Radar keys for disabled toilets for £3.00

 - The nearest Car park to our office is Garras Wharf (long stay), TR1 2TN where there are 19 disabled parking bays.
 Please remember that you do need to register your car with Cornwall Council beforehand.
 (0300 1234 222) Access from the car park is via a sub way with a slope up to Lemon Quay which is flat.
 There is a dropped kerb on to the pavement outside the Pannier Market.
-Access can be gained through Tinners court (next to the market) which is flat and taking a left on to Princes street and on to Boscawen street.
+Access can be gained through Tinners court (next to the market) which is flat and taking a left on to Princes street then crossing on to Boscawen street.
 Please click here for our current map.

 - Many staff have taken part in the customer service scheme Welcome for All.

 - There is some background noise in the Tourist Information Centre.

 - We have two comfortable chairs in the shop for visitors to use.

 - The shop is very light and we have good lighting